 Even though it is an emerging science, the idea of search engines paying attention to the mood, emotions and attitudes of web content can’t be ignored.

-So, if you want to produce healthy results, then here are some things you can do:
+So, if you want to produce healthy results, here are some things you can do:

 - Context – Search engines are also learning how to figure out the meaning of content by its environment, asking questions like “Was the response to the video positive or negative?”
 “Were the tweets in response to the video good or bad?”

-- Personality – You must make the content on the page feel like a warm blooded human being with a funny bone wrote it.
+- Personality – You must make the content on the page feel as if a funny warm-blooded human being wrote it.
 Or someone who is constantly angry.
-In other words, it must show it was written by a likable person and not a machine.
+In other words, it must show it was written by a likable person, and not a machine.

 This technique is pretty advanced and does require sentiment analysis software.